 The dominant position placed the house on the seaward edge of Nisbet’s estate for a very good reason.
-The castellated bastion and extensive cellarage were probably constructed later in the 1780’s or 90’s.
-This represented a more obvious access to the cellars, and enabled small boats to be pulled up from the beach for security.
+The castellated bastion and extensive cellarage were probably constructed later in the 1780s or ’90s.
+This represented more obvious access to the cellars and enabled small boats to be pulled up from the beach for security.

 After 1707 and parliamentary union, customs dues rose steeply in tobacco, lace, salt, malt, claret, brandy and many other items of trade considered essential by the people.
 Eyemouth was an entrepot for trade with the Baltic and Scandinavian states as well as later a recipient of French and low countries consumables.